huimiu/team-central-dashboard/README.md

 ### Step 3: Create a widget file

 Create a widget file in `src/views/widgets` folder.
-Extend the `BaseWidget` class from [@microsoft/teamsfx-react](https://www.npmjs.com/package/@microsoft/teamsfx-react/v/3.0.1-alpha.ru6q1vrv0.0).
+Inherit the `BaseWidget` class from [@microsoft/teamsfx-react](https://www.npmjs.com/package/@microsoft/teamsfx-react/v/3.0.1-alpha.ru6q1vrv0.0).
 The following table lists the methods that you can override to customize your widget.

 | Methods     | Function                                                                                                                                      |
 | ----------- | --------------------------------------------------------------------------------------------------------------------------------------------- |